 How to Make Heavy Whipping Cream Part of Your Healthy Diet

 With studies showing mixed results on the benefits and risks of full-fat dairy, moderation is the key to making heavy whipping cream a part of your diet.
-You should aim to have no more than 20 grams of saturated fat per day in a 2000-calorie diet.
+You should aim for no more than 20 grams of saturated fat per day on a 2,000-calorie diet.

-The American Heart Association recommends that people with heart problems consume no more than 5% to 6% of total calories as saturated fat.
-For those without these conditions, calories from saturated fat should make up no more than 7% to 10% of their diet.
+The American Heart Association recommends that people with heart problems get no more than 5% to 6% of their total calories from saturated fat.
+For those without these conditions, saturated fat calories should make up no more than 7% to 10% of total calories.

 Healthy Heavy Cream Substitutes

 When a recipe calls for heavy whipping cream, you might try a lower-fat dairy replacement.
 Instead of heavy cream, experiment with: